 This article was commissioned by Scholastic, all opinions and ideas are my own!

+Here’s Dia de Los Muertos mural DIY!
 Looking for something above and beyond the usual decorations for the season?
-Here’s a Dia de Los Muertos mural DIY than you can create for your front porch.
+You can create this for your front porch.
 My inspiration is from the new young adult graphic novel, Ghosts, by Raina Telgemeier.
 I’m giving away a copy!
 Leave a comment below and I’ll randomly choose a name one week from today to receive a copy of Ghosts.
 See a sample excerpt here, and a classroom guide here!

 This book is sweeter than a churro, but also has so much depth and spirit when it comes to addressing death, illness, and the afterlife.
 There are spirits – or rather ghosts – of all ages, from all decades who come together to pay respect to the living.
 It’s upful and loving!

 Dia de Los Muertos Mural DIY